 The following alerts have been updated to reflect new and important security protection schemes:

 10/6/2017: Kaspersky has been implicated in stealing data from the NSA.
-Uninstall any of their software right away.
+Uninstall any of their antivirus software right away.
+It is now banned in the US government.
+Best Buy has stopped selling it.

 9/8/2017: In September 2017, Equifax got hacked affecting 143 Million customers.
 (Almost everyone!)
 Equifax is offering complimentary identity theft protection. – Do more!
 Setup a Credit Freeze.